MankowskiNick/pycast-game/README.md

 +Added doors w/ opening/closing animations
 +Cleaned up file structure
 +Animated enemies
 +Added support for a configuration file
 +Upgraded minimap to show more detail
 +Added a red marker showing the spawn location of the player in the level editor
 +Added ability to easily change the spawn location in level editor by pressing 'u'
 +Added ability to remove any NPC from level editor
++Added sounds for doors, guns, and pickups
 ### 1/19
 +Optimized LevelCreator.py
 +Added fullscreen support(fullscreen option in Render.py)